 The really bizarre member of the corkscrew rushes is Juncus inflexus 'Afro'.
 This giant corkscrew rush reaches nearly 2' in height with wonderful soft blue grey foliage.
 The foliage is nearly 5 times as thick as that of the other corkscrew rushes.
 This is a marvelous plant that I hope reaches the market one day soon.

-If you're bored by the "bread and butter" plants that you have been growing and want to find a new niche, consider at least adding a little fun to your line up by seeking out some of the weird and wonderful members of the plant family for your customers.
+So, if you're bored by the "bread and butter" plants that you have been growing and want to find a new niche, consider at least adding a little fun to your line up by seeking out some of the weird and wonderful members of the plant family for your customers.